-Level 1/2 Vocational Tech Award in IT (Option) Exam Board EDUQAS Outline of Course This qualification is made up of two units: Unit 1: ICT in Society (Examination worth 40% of the final grade) 1.1 How IT can be used to fulfil the needs of organisations and individuals Functionality of different hardware devices and software Services provided by IT 1.2 How data and information is used and transferred Why data must be fit for purpose How input data is checked for errors How data transfers over different types of networks and connectivity 1.3 Legal, moral, ethical, cultural and environmental impacts of IT and the need for cybersecurity Risks to information held on computers The impact of data loss Methods used to protect information Legal, Moral and ethical issues The cultural, personal and environmental impact of ICT How a digital footprint can impact computer users Unit 2: ICT in Context (Controlled Assessment worth 60%) This work will be carried out in lesson time, under Controlled Assessment conditions.
+Exam Board EDUQAS This qualification is made up of two units: Outline of Course This qualification is made up of two units: Unit 1: ICT in Society (Examination worth 40% of the final grade) 1.1 How IT can be used to fulfil the needs of organisations and individuals Functionality of different hardware devices and software Services provided by IT 1.2 How data and information is used and transferred Why data must be fit for purpose How input data is checked for errors How data transfers over different types of networks and connectivity 1.3 Legal, moral, ethical, cultural and environmental impacts of IT and the need for cybersecurity Risks to information held on computers The impact of data loss Methods used to protect information Legal, Moral and ethical issues The cultural, personal and environmental impact of ICT How a digital footprint can impact computer users Unit 2: ICT in Context (Controlled Assessment worth 60%) This work will be carried out in lesson time, under Controlled Assessment conditions.
 Students will be set a series of tasks to complete by the exam board, with preparation lessons teaching them the skills needed for the tasks set.
 Tasks include Databases, Spreadsheets, Automated documents and Graphic Design.
 Method(s) of Assessment 40% Written examination (Unit 1) 60% Controlled Assessment - carried out in lesson (Unit 2) Choose this subject if Are you passionate about technology?
 Do you like solving problems?
-Do you like working with data and looking at how organisations manage their systems?
-Are you curious about all things digital, and want to learn some fantastic new skills?
+Do you like working with data and looking at how organisation manage their systems?
+Are you curious about all things digital, and want to learn som fantastic new skills?
 Do you like working on projects independently?
 If so, this could be the option for you!
-Possible careers/future pathways College courses in Level 3 ICT / related subjects (e.g. iMedia, games design, digital production, graphic design etc.) Careers in the digital sector, IT project management, systems engineer, web designer, marketing, business analyst and so on!
-Subject Requirements Students must choose to continue with IT for the remainder of year 9 Good organisational skills and time management skills to make sure all assignments are completed by the deadlines.
+Possible careers/future pathways College courses in Level 3 ICT / related subjects (e.g. iMedia, games desig digital production, graphic design etc.) Careers in the digital sector, IT project management, systems enginee web designer, marketing, business analyst and so on!
+Subject Requirements Students must be studying ICT n year 9 to opt for this course.
+Good organisational skills and time management skills to make sure a assignments are completed by the deadlines.
 Self-motivation and ability to research independently.
 Numeracy skills to access the spreadsheet and database calculations.